Citizenship and Immigration Status Requirements for all Programs

 Release of information regarding non-citizens is subject to the same confidentiality rules that govern release of all DSHS clients’ data to outside parties.
 For more information on confidentiality of individually identifiable data, please see RCW 74.04.060.
 The department is only obligated to report clients’ information to the federal government when a sponsored immigrant receives federally funded benefits under the "indigence exemption".
 See WAC 388-450-0156, (7) for a description of this reporting requirement.

 When requesting information necessary to determine citizenship or immigration status, be mindful of client rights.
-DSHS does not discriminate based on race, color or national origin.
+DSHS doesn't discriminate based on race, color or national origin.
 All similarly, situated clients should be treated in the same manner.

 Request immigration status information only when needed to determine an applicant’s eligibility for public benefits.
 Never ask undocumented immigrants to contact United States Citizenship and Immigration Services (USCIS) themselves.